DV

 Strategy & risk

-NOBL tracks S&P 500 Dividend Aristocrats Index with a dividend income approach, while SDY tracks S&P High Yield Dividend Aristocrats Index with a dividend income approach.
-Beta is 0.67 for NOBL and 0.61 for SDY, indicating SDY is less volatile relative to the market.
+NOBL tracks S&P 500 Dividend Aristocrats Index, while SDY tracks S&P High Yield Dividend Aristocrats Index with a dividend approach.
+Beta is 0.59 for NOBL and 0.57 for SDY — effectively similar market sensitivity.

 Fund details